 However, you can enable an account to allow overdrafts if you don't want the transfer to fail.
-After the feature is enabled, the customer's bank account balance can go negative until the account is replenished.
+After the feature is enabled, the account balance can go negative until the account is replenished.
 'Note: you will be responsible for funding the overdraft amount with your overdraft reserve account.'

 There are three steps to enable the overdraft feature:

 - Create an overdraft reserve account: When a root entity is created, an overdraft reserve account will be created under it by default.
 You can add funds into this reserve account to cover all of the overdrafted amounts in your customers' accounts.

 - Link a customer's account to the overdraft reserve account: The account on which the overdraft transaction happens should have

 trueand link to the overdraft reserve account by setting